Last Updated on

 Right now, the world feels like it’s crumbling, especially for those who’ve sadly lost a close one to the savagery that is coronavirus (COVID-19) and for those on the frontline.

-As I try and find comforting words to send to loved ones, out of over 290,000 confirmed cases, there have been nearly 13,000 deaths.
+As I try and find comforting words to send to loved ones, at time of writing (April 22nd 2020) out of over 290,000 confirmed cases, there have been nearly 13,000 deaths.
 That’s a mortality rate of 4.4%, with these figures rising daily as the incubation lag hits.

 Despite the data crunchers working overtime to try and accurately project the severity of the current situation, without scare-mongering the public, it’s really hard to know how long the world’s going to be affected by this and how many lives will sadly perish.